-Healing Scars Naturally
+Healing Scars Naturally:

-Several people email and ask us how to get rid of scar tissue, stretch marks, etc. Much of your ability to not show scars depends on genetics, but there are some natural remedies that can visibly improve the appearance of scars and stretch marks over time.
+We often receive emails asking for help to get rid of scar tissue, stretch marks, etc. Much of your ability to not show scars depends on genetics, but there are some natural remedies that can visibly improve the appearance of scars and stretch marks over time.
 These include bentonite clay (topically) and carrot juice (orally).

 Coconut oil’s ability to nourish and heal the skin and its wonderful moisturizing and healing powers have been known for generations.
 As a saturated fat consisting primarily of medium chain fatty acids (MCTs), it is not easily oxidized and does not cause harmful free radical damage like polyunsaturated vegetable oils.

-[Last Updated on March 5th 2014]
+[Last Updated on May 28th 2014 and March 5th 2014]

 Edited By Stephanie Dawson